-Our map views enable everybody to see material locations on a map and share labels for different material types on your workflow templates.
-And if you choose a timeline view, you’ll be able to instantly see a resource status at any given moment.
+Our Map Views enable everybody to see precise material locations and share labels for different material types on your workflow templates.
+You can also choose from Gantt, Kanban, Calendar, and Dashboard views to instantly see a resource status at any given moment.

 3. Relationship resources

 When resource managers talk about relationship management, they’re specifically talking about professional working relationships with vendors, contractors, and subcontractors.

 You can use monday.com to collaborate with a number of external clients and vendors, share forms, and enable limited secure access to particular elements of a workflow.

 We’ve even got a Vendor List template that can help you track and manage your master list of everyone you conduct business with.

 Resource management might sound like an extra step in an already long project process — but it’s absolutely critical if you want to optimize and best utilize your assets.